-In the past, the Academy of Fine Arts in Wrocław and the Ukrainian Academy of Printing have jointly organised open-air workshops and exhibitions of works by their students and professors, researchers from both centres regularly take part in conferences and seminars devoted to the development of contemporary art, and the two schools are partners under Erasmus+.
+In the past, the Academy of Fine Arts in Wrocław and the Ukrainian Academy of Printing have jointly organised open-air workshops and exhibitions of works by their students and professors; researchers from both centres regularly take part in conferences and seminars devoted to the development of contemporary art, and the two schools are partners under Erasmus+.
 “From the very first days of the war, I was receiving calls and messages from friends at the Academy and all over Poland, offering to help me and my family.
 In these special conditions, I met many new people”, says the artist.
-Together with the Wrocław-based team, professor Lukovska hopes to put her stay at the Academy to good use, cementing Polish-Ukrainian cooperation in he field of art education and promoting the integration of the creative communities of the two countries.
+Together with the Wrocław-based team, Professor Lukovska hopes to put her stay at the Academy to good use, cementing Polish-Ukrainian cooperation in the field of art education and promoting the integration of the creative communities of the two countries.
 “I want to build up my experience in organising international partnerships in the area of higher education.
-I hope that Ukraine will join the European Union, and our students, researchers, and artists will soon be able to grow and exchange their experiences”, she explains.
+I hope that Ukraine will join the European Union, and our students, researchers and artists will soon be able to grow and exchange their experiences”, she explains.

 After the war broke out, students and professors at art schools throughout Poland, including the Academies of Fine Art in Wrocław and Łódź, joined hands in an effort to deliver assistance to those fighting on the front lines and began to weave camouflage nets.
-Asked about the situation in Lviv, professor Lukovska replies that she hardly knows “a single person or institution in town that would not be involved in helping the army, the territorial defense troops, or the refugees”.
+Asked about the situation in Lviv, Professor Lukovska replies that she hardly knows “a single person or institution in town that would not be involved in helping the army, the territorial defence troops, or the refugees”.
 “In wartime, everyone needs to learn a new trade.
 We produce so-called kikimoras, nets that are very woolly and popular on the front lines”, she says.
 Classes at the Ukrainian Academy of Printing are currently held online, as many of its students and researchers have left the country.
 No research can be done.
 The artist adds that the weaving of nets is often interrupted by air raids.
 “But we continue making them anyway, because we know that activities of this kind bring our country closer to victory.”

 Goal: integration with the European research community

-“The aim of my research project is to expand the dialogue of cultures between Ukraine and Poland in the field of musicology and, more broadly, the humanities, and to further integrate Ukraine into the European scientific community”, says prof. Olena Berehova from the Institute of Cultural Research of the National Academy of Arts of Ukraine.
-The researcher is a musicologist, journalist, and teacher; she is also a member of the National Union of Composers of Ukraine.
-She has published several monographs and more than seventy articles in peer-reviewed journals on e.g. late 20th- and early 21st-century Ukrainian and European music and culture.
+“The aim of my research project is to expand the dialogue of cultures between Ukraine and Poland in the field of musicology and, more broadly, the humanities, and to further integrate Ukraine into the European scientific community”, says Prof. Olena Berehova from the Institute of Cultural Research of the National Academy of Arts of Ukraine.
+The researcher is a musicologist, journalist and teacher; she is also a member of the National Union of Composers of Ukraine.
+She has published several monographs and more than seventy articles in peer-reviewed journals on, e.g. late 20th- and early 21st-century Ukrainian and European music and culture.
 Her interests centre on Polish-Ukrainian relations in the field of music and musicology.
-She has frequently taken part in conferences organised by musicology researchers from various regions of Poland and organised a seminar on Polish-Ukrainian cultural dialogue, which took place four years ago in Kyiv.
+She has frequently taken part in conferences organised by musicology researchers from various regions of Poland and organised a seminar on Polish-Ukrainian cultural dialogue, which took place four years ago in Kiyv.
 She will spend the coming months at the Institute of Art of the Polish Academy of Sciences.
 “I plan to take part in several international musicological conferences and seminars and prepare for publication several articles in leading musicological journals in Poland.
 The second component of my project is to study the experience of organising scientific work and research and publishing activities at the Institute of Arts of the Polish Academy of Sciences in order to further implement this experience in Ukraine”, she adds.

-Some of the staff of her institute in Kyiv stayed in town, some relocated to other regions or moved abroad.
+Some of the staff of her institute in Kiyv stayed in town, some relocated to other regions or moved abroad.
 The authorities of the institute are doing their best to enable it to soon operate online.
 Not all employees, however, have access to the internet.

 Professor Berehova reports that she has felt warmly welcome in Poland “from the first moment”.
 The authorities and the staff of the Institute of Art at PAS introduced her to the team and provided support to her family.
-“I feel the incredible uplift, unity and solidarity of Poles with Ukrainians, who courageously fight not only for the territorial integrity and independence of their state, but also for European and universal civilizational values, which are the nation's right to self-determination, freedom, democracy and human rights”, she adds.
+“I feel the incredible uplift, unity and solidarity of Poles with Ukrainians, who are courageously fighting not only for the territorial integrity and independence of their state, but also for European and universal civilisational values, which are the nation's right to self-determination, freedom, democracy and human rights”, she adds.

 Research in a safe environment

-The program in figures
+The programme in figures

-Most will work in Warsaw, Kraków, Wrocław, and Lublin.
+Most will work in Warsaw, Kraków, Wrocław and Lublin.
 The list of centres that will receive funding for Ukrainian researchers also includes smaller research centres, such as Opole, Olsztyn and Zabrze.